b3m2a1/SimpleDocs/project/docs/content/tutorial/SimpleDocs.md

 ![simpledocs-3968114955546408557](../img/simpledocs-3968114955546408557.png)

 Just press Enter and it'll save to a project subfolder of the paclet and will also initialize content necessary to build the website later.

+One note on the time required to do this: SimpleDocs loads a few dependencies from a server, and so the first time you run these commands it will check for updates and download the source (if necessary) which can take a while.
+In a future version these dependencies will be bundled in with the package and so this download won't be necessary.

 ### Metadata